XPixelGroup/BasicSR/README.md

 Please see [TrainTest.md](docs/TrainTest.md) for the basic usage, *i.e.,* training and testing.

 ## Model Zoo and Baselines
-Results and pre-trained models are available in the [ModelZoo.md](docs/ModelZoo.md).
+Results and pre-trained models are available in [ModelZoo.md](docs/ModelZoo.md).

 ## Codebase Designs and Conventions
 Please see [DesignConvention.md](docs/DesignConvention.md) for the designs and convetions of the BasicSR codebase.